 Hello, everyone.
 Welcome to Beneath Your Feet, a geoscience podcast.
 I’m Veronica Klassen, science communicator, geology enthusiast and your host.
 Here at the APGO Education Foundation, our mission is to spark curiosity and passion for the geology of Ontario.
 Whether you’re a geology nerd, science enthusiast, or nature lover, this podcast is for you.
 Join us as we geek out over fascinating geology, uncover the hidden stories and secrets of our extraordinary planet, and explore the captivating world beneath your feet.

-Today I’m meeting with Paul Hubley, and we’re going to be talking a little bit about his career.
-We’re going to be talking about advice for students, the perception of Geoscience and society and some other really cool things.
+Today I’m meeting with Paul Hubley, and we’re going to be talking a little bit about his career, we’re going to be talking about advice for students, the perception of geoscience in society and some other really cool things.
 So yeah, if you want to just do like a quick introduction to yourself, that would be great.

 Paul Hubley, P. Geo

 Fantastic.
 Thank you very much.
-Thanks for inviting me here today.
-I’m excited to be here.
-So, Paul Hubley, I’m a male in my in my 50s, born in Halifax, living with my wife, Carolyn, and on any given day, between two and three of our five kids are living with us as.
+Thanks for inviting me here today, I’m excited to be here.
+So, Paul Hubley, I’m a male in my in my 50s, born in Halifax, living with my wife, Caroline, and on any given day, between two and three of our five kids are living with us as.
 We also have a little chihuahua.
 And I’m a professional geoscientist.

 Before we go further, geoscience is a regulated profession, just like engineering.
 So I’m a P. Geo.
 I’ve been in environmental consulting for 35 years, and the vehicle that brought me there is an education in Earth Sciences.
 I’ve got a Bachelors of Science with Honours in Geological Sciences from Brock University and a Master’s of Science in Earth Science from the University of Waterloo.
 That was way back when, in 1995 before the turn of the century, turn of the millennium.